Generic Name: ketorolac (oral/injection)

-Ketorolac is in a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
+Ketorolac is a nonsteroidal anti-inflammatory drug (NSAID).
 Ketorolac works by reducing hormones that cause inflammation and pain in the body.

 Ketorolac is used short-term (5 days or less) to treat moderate to severe pain.

-Ketorolac may also be used for other purposes not listed in this medication guide.
+Ketorolac may also be used for purposes not listed in this medication guide.

 round, white, imprinted with 301, ETHEX

 What are the possible side effects of ketorolac?

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).